alexkasko/springjdbc-typed-queries/README.md

         Collection getBoo();
     }

-So you've got type-safe queries without harsh restrictions on domain-model classes - they would have some additional getters as generated interface implementation.
+So we've got type-safe queries without harsh restrictions on domain-model classes - they would have some additional getters as generated interface implementation.

 Different mapping may be provided as plugin configuration parameter `typeIdMap` using JSON map, other configuration